Buyer's Guide & Information

 How long do acrylic bathtubs last?
 Do acrylic tubs crack?

-When treated properly, the lifespan of the best acrylic bathtub is about 15 years.
-Eventually, you'll start to experience cracking, staining, or discoloration.
 Still, as long as you follow the manufacturer's care and maintenance steps, you should get 10 years of tub use at the very least.

 Can I refinish my acrylic bathtub?

-You can revert back to your tub's original shine or change the color entirely with a tub refinishing kit.
 The right kit will not only restore your tub's shininess, but it can even repair chips, scratches, rust, and wear and tear from years of use.

 Who makes the best acrylic bathtubs on the market?
 Who are the best acrylic bathtub manufacturers?

 You can’t go wrong with an American Standard or Kohler tub, but these aren’t the only two manufacturers of acrylic bathtubs on the market.
-Woodbridge is another popular manufacturer of high-end bathtubs and toilets, especially if you’re shopping for the best acrylic freestanding bathtubs.

 What is the best thickness of an acrylic bathtub?